 Instructions

-- Place the salmon, skin side down, on the parchment.
+- Place the salmon, skin side down, on the parchment-lined sheet pan.
 Brush evenly with the lemon juice.

-- Sprinkle the mixture over the salmon, covering completely.
-The layer of curing mixture should be a little thicker where the salmon is thicker and thinner where the fillet thins out toward the tail.
+- Sprinkle the salt mixture over the salmon, covering completely.
+If your fillet has thicker and thinner sections, apply the mixture a little more heavily where the salmon is thicker and more lightly where the fillet thins out toward the tail.

 - Cover evenly with the dill.